PagePerfecttech/acps-news/SETUP_GUIDE.md

 CREATE POLICY "Public read access" ON public.ads FOR SELECT USING (true);

 -- Create policies for authenticated users
 CREATE POLICY "Authenticated users can insert" ON public.comments FOR INSERT WITH CHECK (auth.role() = 'authenticated');

 CREATE POLICY "Authenticated users can insert" ON public.likes FOR INSERT WITH CHECK (auth.role() = 'authenticated');
 ```

+## Storage Setup

+You can choose one or more storage providers for your media files.
+The application will automatically use the configured providers in order of preference.

-## Cloudinary Setup
+### Cloudinary Setup

 1. Create an account on [Cloudinary](https://cloudinary.com/)
 2. Navigate to Dashboard to get your Cloud Name, API Key, and API Secret
 3. Add these credentials to your `.env.local` file as shown in the Environment Setup section

+### Cloudflare R2 Setup

+1. Create a Cloudflare account if you don't have one already
+2. Navigate to R2 in the Cloudflare dashboard
+3. Create a new R2 bucket for your media files
+4. Create API tokens with appropriate permissions:
+   - Go to "R2" > "Manage R2 API Tokens"
+   - Create a new API token with read and write permissions for your bucket
+5. Set up public access for your bucket:
+   - Go to your bucket settings
+   - Enable "Public Access" and create a public bucket URL
+6. Add the following credentials to your `.env.local` file:
+   - `NEXT_PUBLIC_CLOUDFLARE_ACCOUNT_ID`: Your Cloudflare account ID
+   - `CLOUDFLARE_R2_ACCESS_KEY_ID`: Your R2 Access Key ID
+   - `CLOUDFLARE_R2_SECRET_ACCESS_KEY`: Your R2 Secret Access Key
+   - `CLOUDFLARE_R2_BUCKET_NAME`: Your R2 bucket name
+   - `NEXT_PUBLIC_CLOUDFLARE_R2_PUBLIC_URL`: Your R2 public bucket URL

 ## Local Development